syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Ribbon-Customization.md

 __Using__ __Control__ __Template__:

-You can customize the Ribbon items by overriding the template of SfSpreadsheetRibbon.
+You can customize the Ribbon items by overriding the template of [SfSpreadsheetRibbon](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic6348.html).

 __Using__ __Event__:

 You can create a custom Ribbon tab with user defined meu options in SfSpreadsheet.
 To achieve this customization, invoke the SfSpreadsheetRibbon Loaded Event and create a custom tab with menu options.
 Add this custom tab to SfSpreadsheet Ribbon.

-{% highlight xml %}
+{% highlight xaml %}

     <syncfusion:SfSpreadsheetRibbon x:Name="ribbon" DataContext="{Binding ElementName=spreadsheet}" />